SAP-samples/abap-cheat-sheets/13_Program_Flow_Logic.md

 - Runtime errors are caused by uncatchable exceptions when a program is executed, when a catchable exception is not caught, or they can be forced by, for example, using [`ASSERT`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapassert.htm) statements.
 - Every runtime error terminates the program, which in turn raises a [database rollback](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abendatabase_rollback_glosry.htm) and is documented by default in a [short dump](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenshort_dump_glosry.htm).

 - Regarding `ASSERT` statements: `ASSERT` is followed by a logical expression.
 If the expression is false, the program is terminated and an uncatchable exception is raised resulting in the runtime error `ASSERTION_FAILED`.
 Note that each runtime error is identified by a name and assigned to a specific error situation.
-It leads to a .

 ```abap
 "The ASSERT keyword is followed by a logical expression.